sumnerevans/mines-csci-makefiles/CSCI-262/README.md

     $ labtest digitsum

-This will look for and compile digitsum.cpp then run the resulting output. `labtest` will automatically include the Stanford Library when compiling your code.
-You must supply tests in a main function within your cpp file for this to work.
+This will look for and compile `digitsum.cpp` then run the resulting output. `labtest` will automatically include the Stanford Library when compiling your code.
+You must supply tests in a `main()` function within your `.cpp` file for this to work.

 ### Stanford Library Viewer
-Viewing documentation for the Stanford library, requires w3m:
+Viewing documentation for the Stanford library, requires [w3m](http://w3m.sourceforge.net/):

     $ stanman           # View all of the documentation
     $ stanman Map       # View a specific page (ex.
 Map)